dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/set-up-snowflake-native-app.md

 1. In dbt Cloud, browse to your Semantic Layer configurations.
     1. From the gear menu, select **Account settings**.
 In the left sidebar, select **Projects** and choose your dbt project from the project list.
     1. In the **Project details** panel, click the link **Edit Semantic Layer Configuration** (which is below the **GraphQL URL** option).
-    1. In the **Symantic Layer Configuration details** panel, the Snowflake credentials shown are those you will use to access Snowflake Cortex.
-Remember the username and role.
-1. In the **Symantic Layer Configuration Details** panel, identify the Snowflake credentials and the environment against which the Semantic Layer is run.
+1. In the **Semantic Layer Configuration Details** panel, identify the Snowflake credentials (which you'll use to access Snowflake Cortex) and the environment against which the Semantic Layer is run.
 Remember the username, role, and the environment.

     <Lightbox src="/img/docs/cloud-integrations/semantic_layer_configuration.png" width="100%" title="Semantic Layer credentials"/>

 1. Identify the default database the environment is connecting to.
     1. Select **Deploy > Environments** from the top navigation bar.
-From the environments list, select the one that was identified in the **Symantic Layer Configuration Details** panel.
+From the environments list, select the one that was identified in the **Semantic Layer Configuration Details** panel.
     1. On the environment's page, click **Settings**.
 Scroll to the section **Deployment connection**.
 Remember the database.
 This is the default database your environment is connecting to and also where to create the schema in.

 1. In Snowflake, verify that your SL user has been granted permission to use Snowflake Cortex.
 This user must have the ability to read and write into this schema to create the Retrieval Augmented Generation (RAG).
 For more information, refer to [Required Privileges](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions#required-privileges) in the Snowflake docs.